RE-SS3D/SS3D/README.md

 [<img src="Documents/Images/discord.png" alt="Discord" width="150" align="left">](https://discord.gg/Z3sPhyS)

 Discord is the primary communication for our devs and community.
-There's plenty of helpful people there capable of answering most of your questions, as well as WIP content.
+There are plenty of helpful people there capable of answering most of your questions, as well as WIP content.

 [<img src="Documents/Images/youtube.png" alt="YouTube" width="150" align="left">](https://www.youtube.com/channel/UCJT-bVqDOYfyxF3oxECceZg)